 In this scenario, the availability of methane and hydrogen imports supports the use of gas in the building sector.
 Hybrid heat pumps are a meaningful alternative to all-electric heat pumps in certain countries.
 They combine the energy saving of the electric heat pumps on a wide temperature range while avoiding the necessity of deep renovation or oversizing electricity infrastructure.
 They benefit from the flexibility of the gas system to cover extremely cold temperature or stress situation.

-- Maximum: 57% market share as the average of heat pumps in residential (44%) and tertiary (53%) heating according to the Eurelectric 95% Scenario plus a 10% headroom.
+- Maximum: 54 % market share slightly above the average of heat pumps in residential (44 %) and tertiary (53 %) heating according to the Eurelectric 95 % Scenario plus a 10 % headroom.

-- Maximum: 25% market share resulting from a conversion assumption of 60% of existing gas boilers3 to hybrid heat pumps
+- Maximum: 18 % market share resulting from a conversion assumption of 40 % of existing gas boilers3 to hybrid heat pumps.

-- Minimum: 10% market share resulting from a conversion assumption of 25% of existing gas boilers to hybrid heat pumps
+- Minimum: 9 % market share resulting from a conversion assumption of 25 % of existing gas boilers to hybrid heat pumps.

 Figure 5: Market share of (hybrid) heat pumps in the built environment